iaescala/interp-marcs/README.md

 System requirements: Depending on the user's operating system, it may be necessary to re-wrap the Fortran code.
 A bash script (pyrap_alpha.sh) can be run in the same directory as the Fortran files to accomplish this.
 A Python-wrapped version of the Fortran code comptabible with Linux is provided in this repository.
 (I have also Python-wrapped the Fortran code with success on macOS.)

+For now, if you use this code in your research, please link to this repository, and state that it is I. Escala's modification of T. Masseron's code